 Something touched me.
 The kelp’s long slender stems twisted around my body’s torso, I tried to push it away, but I only made it worse and found myself more entangled in its slimy green grip.
 I reached for my multitool and cut through the stems, breaking free.
 I looked about for the Nautilon and all I could see was a forest of kelp.

 Unexpectedly, I felt a strong surge and the current pulled me away.
-I noticed the HUD indicators in my exosuit’s helmet had lit up warnings.
+I noticed the HUD indicators on my exosuit’s helmet visor had lit up warnings.
 For the moment, my exosuit was shielding me from the freezing water and pressure.
 I would need to find safety soon.

 Exhausted, I stopped trying to fight the current and watched the fireflies swirl around me, forming a sphere.
 The sphere solidified, encircling me in an aura of purple and blue light, forming a membrane, which was only transparent from the front and behind.
 I was also slowing down, although I could still see the current all around me.